At Relationships Australia (Qld) we believe healthy relationships are essential for the wellbeing of children, families and communities.

 Over 400 highly qualified and experienced staff make up the heart and soul of Relationships Australia.
 It is our people that make us who we are today, a leader in relationship support services.
 We provide services from more than 30 centres across Queensland and can work with you face-to-face, by telephone, on-line, in one of our centres, or elsewhere.

 We provide special services to people who are disadvantaged.
 We support people living in Aboriginal and Torres Strait Islander communities, those suffering from family violence, poor mental health, addictions, people who are socially excluded and those living in remote areas.
-We recognise that Queensland is a culturally and linguistically diverse state and is continuously working towards developing a quality service that is inclusive and sensitive to all Queenslanders regardless of their cultural, language, ethnic or religious background.
+We recognise that Queensland is a culturally and linguistically diverse state and are continuously working towards developing a quality service that is inclusive and sensitive to all Queenslanders regardless of their cultural, language, ethnic or religious background.

 We work with you to build a better future: for you, your children, your families and your communities.